hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

         - in control systems, output affects the inputs
         - acts in real-time
         - uses output devices like acturators

+- Real-Time processing
+    - an information system must process inputs (instaneously)
+        - quickly enough
+        - to be able to control an output properly
+    - have to be programmed carrefully
+        - so, no input events are missed
+    - controlling car park barrier with providing input using light sensors
+    - should be effective with very large volumes of data
+        - but control systems has only small amounts of data to deal with
+    - must react to approach immediately
+    - system must react to input immediately
+    - requires complex & expensive operating system
+    - real-time systems are not easy to develop

 ### Uses